Developing Self-Directed and Collaborative Learners

 Effectiveness of ICT-based lessons

-“ICT tools have value added students’ learning because it help to make our lessons more interactive and engaging.
-They are able to explore new concepts and discuss with their peers.
+"Technology has value added students’ learning because it help to make our lessons more interactive and engaging.
+Students are able to explore new concepts and discuss with their peers.
 In addition, we could leverage on the power of technology to provide instant feedback to our students and help them learn better.
-It also help us to adapt our lessons and strategies to better support our students in learning” These are some of the thoughts expressed by our teachers.
+Technology also helps us to adapt our lessons and strategies to better support our students in learning” These are some of the thoughts expressed by our teachers.
+Technology supports active learning, creating a participatory, connected, and reflective classroom which nurtures the future-ready learners.

 Click here to read about a Video Conferencing session for a Science Lesson.